 - If you prefer a more isolated place to relax and enjoy nature in the immediate area only, then there are countless small villages in the valleys.
 Examples are Lavertezzo and Brione in the Verzasca valley (Val Verzasca), and Maggia and Cavergno in the Maggia valley (Val Maggia).

 The sceneryApart from Lake Maggiore, you can expect green mountains, with snow on the peaks in early spring, late fall and winter.
 In general there are lots of colorful flowers and quite some palm trees.

 Must do's in the Lake Maggiore region

 Don't have much time?
-You can do a one day Ticino trip to see the highlights.
+You can do a one-day Ticino trip to see some highlights.